Welcome

 SQE1 Syllabus

 For SQE1, you are required to understand the practical implications of a company's constitutional documents.
 This includes knowing their content, legal effect, and how they can be altered.
-You will likely need to apply this knowledge to scenarios involving company governance and member rights.
+You will likely need to apply this knowledge to scenarios involving company governance and member rights, with a focus on the following syllabus points:

 • the composition of a company's constitution under the Companies Act 2006